nstanford5/nftAuction/nft-auction-api.md

 range: 64-68
 ```
 - Line 64 transfers the nft to the winner.
-- Line 65 is anothe check for the special condition `{!rsh} isFirstBid`.
+- Line 65 is another check for the special condition `isFirstBid`.
 - Line 66 logs information to the Creator frontend.

 That is all for our backend Reach file!
 Isn't this fun!?